 Most of the nitrogen in a given year does not reach groundwater due to hydrogeologic nitrogen attenuation processes and variations in the rate of aquifer recharge.
-In areas of the Suwannee River Basin BMAP where recharge rates are categorized as medium (3.01 to 10 in/yr) or high (greater than 10 in/yr), the UFA is more vulnerable to contamination than in areas where recharge rates are low (0 to 3 in/yr).
+In areas of the Santa Fe River Basin BMAP where recharge rates are categorized as medium (3.01 to 10 in/yr) or high (greater than 10 in/yr), the UFA is more vulnerable to contamination than in areas where recharge rates are low (0 to 3 in/yr).

 The recharge rate for the area where the surface input is calculated is based on the composite recharge map previously described.
 To account for variations in recharge rates to the UFA, non-attenuated nitrogen inputs in high rate recharge areas are multiplied by a weighting factor of 0.9, while nitrogen inputs are multiplied by a weighting factor of 0.5 for medium rate recharge areas and 0.1 for low.
-Groundwater discharge areas were not included in the calculations of nitrogen loads to the groundwater contributing area, as these areas do not contribute nitrogen to the aquifer.